Raiden-Zhu/ICML-2023-DSGD-and-SAM/README.md

-# [ICML 2023] Decentralize to Generalize?
-Decentralized SGD and Average-direction SAM are Asymptotically Equivalent
+# [ICML 2023] The Best of All Worlds?
+Decentralize to Generalize! _Decentralized SGD and Average-direction SAM are Asymptotically Equivalent_

 The repository contains the offical implementation of the paper

 > [**ICML 2023**] **Decentralized SGD and Average-direction SAM are Asymptotically Equivalent**

+<mark style="background-color: blue">The Best of All Worlds?</mark>
+Can we guarantee communication effiency, privacy and generalizablity all at once?
+Our recent **ICML 2023** paper proves that decentralized training might be the anwer!

 **TLDR**: The first work on the surprising sharpness-aware minimization nature of decentralized learning.
 We provide a completely new perspective to understand decentralization, which helps to bridge the gap between theory and practice in decentralized learning.